 A discussion on skepticism and magic

 The video below is from a panel discussion at The Amazing Meeting 7, a conference on critical thinking held in Las Vegas during the summer of 2009, sponsored by the James Randi Educational Foundation (JREF).
+This panel, chaired by DJ Grothe, includes magicians Penn and Teller, Jamy Ian Swiss, Ray Hyman and James Randi, who discuss magic, deception, skepticism, and lying.

 The video is a little over an hour long.
 (1:13 to be exact.)
 Skip ahead to 5:20 if you need no introductions to the panel members.
 And note that Penn Jillette (and others) do not always use tame language, so don’t turn the sound up if bad words might offend.